US Virgin Islands Passport & Visa Requirements

 Entry requirements for Australians

 Australian nationals require a passport valid for duration of stay but do not require a visa for tourist stays of up to 90 days.
 Passports need to be machine-readable, a return or onward ticket is required, and Australians must check into the US government ESTA website prior to departure.

 South Africans must hold a passport valid for duration of stay, and a visa is required.
 Visitors must have return or onward tickets and the necessary documents for further travel.

 New Zealand nationals require a passport valid for duration of stay but do not need visas for stays of up to 90 days.
 New Zealanders require machine-readable passports and return or onward tickets, and must register on the US government ESTA website before departure.

 Entry requirements for Irish nationals

-Irish nationals require a valid passport, but as Ireland qualifies for the US Visa Waiver Programme visas are not required for touristic or business stays of up to 90 days.
+Irish nationals require a passport valid for duration of stay, but as Ireland qualifies for the US Visa Waiver Programme, visas are not required for touris or business stays of up to 90 days.
 Visitors must have machine-readable passports, return or onward tickets, and they must register on the ESTA site before departure.